sportdb/docs/generating-json-datasets.md

 }
 ```

+That's it.
+Bonus: Why not generate football.json datasets for the Bundesliga, La Liga, Ligue 1,
+Seria A, or your very own league?
+Yes, you can.

-Voila.
-Enjoy the beautiful game with ruby.
+Enjoy data wrangling and the beautiful game with ruby.